pluginly/content-restriction/readme.txt

-=== All-in-One Content Restriction – Conditional Content Visibility & Access Control for WordPress ===
+=== Content Restriction – Conditional Content Visibility & Access Control for WordPress ===
 Contributors: Pluginly, HeyMehedi
 Tags: content restriction, access control, private, permission, restrict access Requires at least: 5.6
 Tested up to: 6.6
 Requires PHP: 7.4
-Stable tag: 1.1.0
+Stable tag: 1.1.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-All-in-One Content Restriction is a comprehensive, easy to use & feature-packed WordPress content restriction plugin.
+Content Restriction is a comprehensive, easy to use & feature-packed WordPress content restriction plugin.

 == Description ==
-All-in-One Content Restriction is a comprehensive, easy to use & feature-packed WordPress content restriction plugin to set content access rules for any user - whether logged in, holding specific user role, or a visitor.
+Content Restriction is a comprehensive, easy to use & feature-packed WordPress content restriction plugin to set content access rules for any user - whether logged in, holding specific user role, or a visitor.

 Decide who gets to see what content – be it pages, posts , taxonomy or any custom post type by setting up content visibility rules.